kamaufnjeri/pixelpalette/README.md

 10. Once approved, the changes will be merged into the main branch.

-Thank you for contributing to PixelPallete!
+Thank you for contributing to PixelPalette!

 ## Related Projects
 1. **Art Gallery Management System**